 I found this hardware from The Home Depot – I love the gold finish.

-We’re so pleased with the way this DIY/IKEA closet organizer turned out.
-We went from a completely non-functional space to a tiny but mighty closet that serves a purpose.
+We’re so pleased with the way this DIY IKEA closet system worked out for us.
+We turned a completely non-functional space into a custom kids’ closet organizer.
+This tiny but mighty closet truly serves a purpose.

 All of Peighton’s clothes are now out of the playroom and fit perfectly in the drawers here.